- J.D., Boston College Law School, 2012

 - District of Columbia

 Andrew represents energy companies in a variety of federal and state regulatory matters, particularly before the Federal Energy Regulatory Commission ("FERC"), state public utility commissions, and appellate courts.
-Andrew counsels electric utilities, natural gas distribution companies, oil and natural gas pipelines, and other industry participants on regulatory issues, including those related to electric transmission development, natural gas supply, administrative litigation proceedings, compliance, standards of conduct, renewable energy project development, jurisdiction, and utility ratemaking.
-Andrew has experience assisting clients navigate complex transmission tariff-related issues, including those involving the California Independent System Operator, the Midcontinent Independent System Operator, and the Southwest Power Pool.
-He has also advised oil and gas pipelines on state regulatory requirements associated with the development of new oil and gas facilities, and represents a major interstate natural gas pipeline in a FERC certificate proceeding.
+Andrew counsels oil and natural gas pipelines, electric utilities, natural gas distribution companies, and other industry participants on regulatory issues, including those related to electric transmission development, natural gas supply, compliance, standards of conduct, renewable energy project development, jurisdiction, and utility ratemaking.
+Andrew regularly helps clients navigate complex transmission tariff-related issues, including those involving some of the largest electric transmission providers in the U.S. He has also advised oil and gas pipelines on state regulatory requirements associated with the development of new oil and gas facilities, and represents major interstate pipelines in FERC proceedings.